sst/guide/_chapters/create-note-api.md

 ### Create Function Code

-Create a new file create.js file and paste the following code
+Create a new file create.js and paste the following code

 {% highlight javascript %}
 'use strict';